Working remotely and the impact on your people

 Based on research conducted by PDP, the following is a summary of the behaviors that individuals have shown to exhibit during times of pressure.
 Understanding these styles can prove to be helpful in addressing and maintaining your teams' effectiveness.

-Complete the Working Remotely Survey at the end of this article and receive information on Actions to Take for managing back-up styles.
+Complete the Working Remotely Survey to receive information on Actions to Take for managing back-up styles.

 The PDP ProScan Survey measures four primary behavioral traits: Dominance (the take-charge trait), Extroversion (the people trait), Pace (the patience trait) and Conformity (the systems trait).
 Everyone has a mix of these behavioral traits with the highest of the four being a key driver of their behavior.
 Here is each trait's back-up style.